Our aim to create spaces of acceptance and belonging around the globe.

 Next Stop, Brazil

 Olá!
-Next year we will be honoring our global community in the beautiful city of Rio de Janeiro on Copacabana Beach.
+Next year we will be honoring our global community in the beautiful city of Rio de Janeiro.

 Whether you've attended before or are a first-time festival-goer, we invite you to register today and experience the joy and diversity of our diasporic community.